 - The rain crow calls before a storm.

-Fact.
+Partly fact.
 A rain crow is a cuckoo, typically a yellow-billed cuckoo.
 These birds make a resonant ow ow ow ow on hot, muggy days, the kind that tends to breed thunderstorms.
+However, personal observation suggests that the cuckoo can occasionally be confused by high humidity without any accompanying rain.

 - Squirrels gathering nuts in a flurry, will cause snow to gather in a hurry.